 You would need to have a justifiable reason for conducting criminal background checks on existing employees, and should seek specialist advice before starting them.

 This can be a tricky issue for employers.
-Don’t do it alone — contact Peninsula and get specialist support and advice about what you can do if an employee has been charged with a criminal offence.
+Don’t do it alone — contact Employsure and get specialist support and advice about what you can do if an employee has been charged with a criminal offence.

 Get Workplace Advice Now